-Pokémon GO is finally getting player-versus-player battles.
-Here’s how they’ll work
+Pokémon GO is finally getting player-versus-player battles; here’s how they’ll work

 With that said (and with the disclaimer that I’ve only had a few battles so far) I’d say I’m… intrigued.
 It certainly won’t replace the main series battling system in anyone’s heart, but it’s a solid take on a system that works for casual players while still giving them reason to better learn which Pokémon are strong/weak against each other, which move sets are most effective, etc. It’s an intentionally casual battle system for what is an intentionally casual game.
 Don’t like it enough to take the time to battle a friend?
 Battle an AI trainer instead, get your rewards, and be done with it.
 Want to swing the other way and get super into it and become notorious in your neighborhood for being tough to beat?
 You can do that too, and the gameplay impact is about the same.

-I appreciate that they’re allowing friends to battle remotely (once they’ve reached the ultra/best friend tiers.)
+I appreciate that they’re allowing friends to battle remotely (once they’ve reached the ultra/best friend tiers).
 It’s a bit of a departure for this game, which generally requires you to be on-location and face-to-face for nearly everything else.
 But with many Pokémon GO players being new to the series, remote battling lets them get in more battling practice against an actual human than an exclusively in-person system might.